patrick-ucr/ran_latency_analyer_mi/README.md

 to get the aggregate RAN latency for your application

 ## Publication
-“Characterization of Multi-User Augmented Reality over Cellular Networks” K. Apicharttrisorn, Bharath Balasubramanian, Jiasi Chen, Rajarajan Sivaraj, Yu Zhou, Rittwik Jana, Srikanth Krishnamurthy, Tuyen Tran, and Yi-Zhen Tsai.
-IEEE SECON 2020 (to appear)
+This work is part of the paper “Characterization of Multi-User Augmented Reality over Cellular Networks” K. Apicharttrisorn, Bharath Balasubramanian, Jiasi Chen, Rajarajan Sivaraj, Yu Zhou, Rittwik Jana, Srikanth Krishnamurthy, Tuyen Tran, and Yi-Zhen Tsai.
+IEEE SECON 2020 (to appear).
+Thank you UC, Riverside and AT&T Labs Research.